Implement unicode normalization in TYPO3 Core's charset conversion routines, especially for filepaths in TYPO3 FAL's LocalDriver.

 - If we would check each file-storage for being unicode-normalization-aware, we could finally compose a filesystem from FAL's file mounts with different normalizations.
 This is quite similar to the case-sensitivity-check, I mentioned above …

 $GLOBALS['TYPO3_CONF_VARS']['SYS']['UTF8filesystem']is not enough to reflect/configure this kind of algorithm.

 Does anybody have something to add to my thoughts ?
 Any strategy I overlooked ?
 Any obvious mistake I made ?

-#7 Updated by Stephan Jorek about 5 years ago
+#7 Updated by Stephan Jorek over 5 years ago

 - % Done changed from 0 to 70

 I'd did some major progress in implementing this proposal … I added configurable unicode-normalization to FAL's

 LocalDriver , the TYPO3 Core's

 TypoScriptFrontendController .
 Additionally I marked several places which still might lack unicode-normalization-awareness with proper